-To start the engine, first turn the key to ON position then, pull rewind starter grip.
+To start the engine, first turn the key to ON position, then pull rewind starter handle.
 To stop the engine, turn the key to OFF position.
+See illustration above.

 Electric Starting

 To start engine, turn key to START position and hold until engine has started.
 See illustration above.